Policies and Procedures

 Can be contacted online or a referral can be made online using the referral form.

-If the nursery have sufficient suspicion that a child in their care is being abused, neglected, groomed or exploited, the following steps will be taken-
+If the nursery has sufficient suspicion that a child in their care is being abused, neglected, groomed or exploited, the following steps will be taken-

-2) If explanation is not satisfactory, reinforce our duty to report to children’s services-referral and assessment team
+2) If the explanation is not satisfactory, reinforce our duty to report to children’s services-referral and assessment team.

 3) Report to social services child protection team/social care team/Ofsted (additional referrals maybe made in some circumstances).